jaydenlin/navigation-helper/README.md

 ```

 ## Concept
 Developers offen trace codes back and forth in the editor,
 but without an effient way to `record the tracks of opened/related files`.
-It's common that you're working on both new features developmets and bug trackings in a project.

 For exmaple, for tracing `Bug 111`, you may open several files like `File 1`, `File 3` ... etc and look aroud.
 But you fail to find the root cause.
 Then, suddenly you get a ticket about `Bug 112` with high priority.